Ruislip: In popular culture

 Ruislip was the setting for the 1967 film Poor Cow.
 In one scene, a title card states "When Tom was in the money, the world was our oyster, and we chose Ruislip" before cutting to an aerial view of a large council estate.

-The former Punch and Judy cafe on Ducks Hill Road was the location for Dave Allen's bank note under a car sketch.
+The now demolished Punch and Judy cafe on Ducks Hill Road was the location for Dave Allen's bank note under a car sketch.

 Alvin Stardust filmed a Green Cross Code advert on Ruislip High Street.
 This safety film dates from circa 1976.

 The children's TV programme Come Outside features Ruislip Manor library in the edition called Buses.

 Episode 7 of series 7 of The Two Ronnies featured a sketch titled "Home Rule for Ruislip".
 The sketch features Ronnie Barker dressed as a Viking taking on the role of chief spokesmen.